 Fresh blueberries and a little cake mix are covered in oats, cinnamon, spice, and sweetened coconut to make this Slow Cooker Blueberry Coconut Cobbler.
 It’s a great dessert to serve to a crowd that you can easily make ahead!

-Okay… probably not.
-But our neighbor gave us this huge bag of freshly picked blueberries, and they were just begging to be used.
+Our neighbor gave us a huge bag of freshly picked blueberries, and they were just begging to be used.
+So I needed something simple that would use several cups of berries before they started to turn to mush.

 I cannot even get over how easy this recipe was to throw together, or how well it turned out.